GemFund/gemini-service/README.md

 The rise of Generative AI has **industrialized fraud**.
 Malicious actors now leverage AI to:

-- 🎭 Generate **emotionally manipulative narratives** in native-level prose
+- 🎭 Generate **emotionally manipulative narratives** in native-level prose.
-- 🖼️ Create **photorealistic deepfakes** of non-existent people and prototypes
+- 🖼️ Create **photorealistic deepfakes** of non-existent people and prototypes.
-- 💰 Build **synthetic identities** that pass traditional KYC checks
+- 💰 Build **synthetic identities** that pass traditional KYC checks.
-- 🔄 Execute **wash trading** schemes with circular wallet funding
+- 🔄 Execute **wash trading** schemes with circular wallet funding.

 Traditional rule-based detection systems are helpless against generative fraud where **every attack is unique**.